-The other part of me is dominated by the harsh voice of my inner skeptic, which insists that every occurrence is random and that we are mere mortals being tossed around by cosmic tidal waves in an incomprehensibly large Universe.
-As citizens of the Universe, we are all subject to the celestial laws of cause and effect and therefore are personally accountable for manifesting the most fruitful outcomes.
+The other part of me is dominated by my inner skeptic, which insists that every occurrence is random and that we’re mere mortals being tossed around by cosmic tidal waves, eventually to be swallowed up for eternity.

-The first perspective elicits feelings of warmth, comfort and safety.
-The latter practical notion engenders feelings of loneliness and desolation.
+The first perspective elicits feelings of comfort and safety.
+The latter engenders feelings of loneliness and desolation.
 It took long periods of reckoning with these polarities before I reached an impasse, realizing that there’s no point in stressing out about this improvable dilemma.

 Ancient philosophers and scholars from enlightened eras have spent countless years pondering on both theories.
 Clearly, it’s a well-worn path.
 In the end, there’s no legitimate proof of the validity of either viewpoint.

-I choose to believe that my life follows a purposeful, albeit non-linear, trajectory because this outlook provides me with an emotional cushioning that a life of faith typically provides.
-I believe that faith is a paramount component of our moral ecosystem because it gives us the courage and conviction to live our lives from a place of strength, integrity and authenticity.
+I choose to believe that my life follows a purposeful trajectory because this outlook provides me with an emotional cushioning that a life of faith typically provides.
+Faith is a paramount component of our moral ecosystem because it gives us the conviction to live our lives from a place of strength.

-Multiple studies have proven that people with a spiritual bend of mind are considerably less prone to developing mental health problems and heart disease compared to their secular counterparts.
-Their faith fortifies them with a sense of strength, courage and groundedness, which results in lower stress levels and impeccable coping skills to deal with their inner demons and external challenges.
+Multiple studies have proven that people with a spiritual bend of mind are considerably less prone to developing mental health problems and heart disease compared to their secular counterparts and experience less stress.

 Believing in a conscious Universe and that everything happens for a reason also makes sense on a practical level.
 People who are convinced that we lead a random existence are more likely to miss out on crucial life lessons and invaluable clues that could potentially lead them to higher ground.